340B Contract Pharmacy Arrangements: What Does the Future Hold?

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on contract pharmacy arrangements and the key legal and regulatory considerations for structuring and documenting the arrangements in an uncertain regulatory environment.
+This CLE course will provide guidance to healthcare counsel on contract pharmacy arrangements and the key legal and regulatory considerations for structuring and documenting the arrangements in an uncertain regulatory environment.

 - Recent 340B developments: What is the going forward impact on 340B contract pharmacy arrangements

 - HRSA essential compliance elements

 - Fee structures

 - Discounts for uninsured patients

 - Reconciliation (including DIR Fees)

 - Prohibition against duplicate discounts

 - Enforcement, sanctions, and litigation